Hierarchical Reinforcement Learning with Optimal Level Synchronization Based on Flow-Based Deep Generative Model: Preliminary Knowledge

 \section{Preliminary Knowledge}

-\subsection{Hierarchical reinforcement learning}
+\subsection{Hierarchical Reinforcement Learning}

-The structure of HRL is composed of several unit agents which are stacked hierarchically.
-A policy of goal-conditioned HRL has two inputs which are the state of an environment $s_{t}$ and a goal $g_{t}$, which is a temporal abstraction, sent from its higher-level policy $\mu_{hi}$.
-A unit agent is usually constructed on an atomic RL since it acts as a policy in a level of HRL.
-The lowest-level policy communicates with an environment by its action $a_{t} \sim \mu_{lo}(s_{t}, g_{t})$ based on the goal $g_{t}$ of its higher-level policy which is $g_{t} \sim \mu_{hi}$ every \textit{c} time steps (\textit{c} is the horizon of $\mu_{hi}$) or of a fixed goal transition function \textit{h}($s_{t-1}, g_{t-1}, s_{t}$).
-The training period of a higher-level policy $\mu_{hi}$, \textit{c}, is longer than that of its lower-level policy $\mu_{lo}$ due to the hierarchical structure.
-The higher a policy is located in a HRL, the more abstract the policy is.
-An environment reacts to the action of a lowest-level policy $a_{t}$ of a HRL with a reward $\textit{R}_{t}$ and a next state $s_{t+1}$ sampled from its reward function \textit{R}($s_{t}, a_{t}$) and its transition function \textit{f}($s_{t}, a_{t}$) respectively.
-The intrinsic reward $\textit{r}_{t}$ = \textit{r}($s_{t}, g_{t}, a_{t} s_{t+1}$) for a lower-level policy in a HRL, except for the highest-level policy which uses a reward $\textit{R}_{t}$ of an environment, is usually supplied by a higher-level policy.
+The structure of HRL is composed of several unit agents stacked hierarchically.
+A policy in goal-conditioned HRL typically has two inputs: the state of the environment $s_{t}$ and a goal $g_{t}$, which is a temporal abstraction provided by its higher-level policy $\mu_{hi}$.
+A unit agent is usually constructed based on an atomic RL framework, as it functions as a policy within a level of HRL.
+The lowest-level policy interacts with the environment by generating an action $a_{t} \sim \mu_{lo}(s_{t}, g_{t})$ based on the goal $g_{t}$ from its higher-level policy, where $g_{t} \sim \mu_{hi}$ is updated every \textit{c} time steps (\textit{c} is the horizon of $\mu_{hi}$) or determined by a fixed goal transition function \textit{h}($s_{t-1}, g_{t-1}, s_{t}$).
+Due to the hierarchical structure, the training period \textit{c} of a higher-level policy $\mu_{hi}$ is longer than that of its lower-level policy $\mu_{lo}$.
+The higher a policy is positioned in the HRL hierarchy, the more abstract its role becomes.

-\subsection{Off-policy correction}
+The environment responds to the action $a_{t}$ of the lowest-level policy with a reward $\textit{R}_{t}$ and a next state $s_{t+1}$, sampled from the reward function \textit{R}($s_{t}, a_{t}$) and the transition function \textit{f}($s_{t}, a_{t}$), respectively.
+The intrinsic reward $\textit{r}_{t}$ = \textit{r}($s_{t}, g_{t}, a_{t}, s_{t+1}$), where \textit{r} is a fixed parameterized reward function for the lower-level policy in HRL, is typically provided by the higher-level policy.
+Notably, the highest-level policy uses the environmental reward $\textit{R}_{t}$ instead of an intrinsic reward.

+Specifically, in Fig. \ref{fig:ant1}, the higher-level policy devises an abstract strategy (represented by the orange arrow), while the lower-level policy executes physical actions based on the goal from its higher-level policy and the current state.
+The model architectures, such as the one depicted in Fig. \ref{fig:both_architecture}, illustrate the outlined structure of HRL.
+The key notations used in this research are summarized in Table \ref{notation}.

+\subsection{Off-Policy Correction}